July 29th, 2021 | Dreamers Gonna Dream. On Personal Goals Baked During the Pandemic.

-For the same reason, people could not work hand in hand; every startup had an office in yet another “garage” or a startup accelerator in another town.
+For the same reason, people could not work for hand in hand; every startup had an office in yet another “garage” or a startup accelerator in another town.
 Founders were mostly bumping into each other at meetups and conferences.
 How much creativity and collaboration can you foster if you have to make so much active effort every time you want to meet?

-It also became obvious to me that creativity needs silence, at least to a certain extent.
-In the past few years, almost all creative ideas I’ve got, happened at a sauna in a secluded place in the woods.
+It also became obvious to me that creativity requires silence, at least to a certain extent.
+In the past few years, almost all the creative ideas I’ve got, happened at a sauna in a secluded place in the woods.
 I was going there to rest and to completely disconnect myself from the outer world for a few hours.
 To spend time in the green and switch off my brain.

-Not Yet Another House in the Suburbs
+Not Just Another House in the Suburbs.

 So, eventually, it came to my mind that living in a semi-detached house in a good quarter of the city, behind a tall fence, is not what I could really call home.
 If I could choose any way of living, I would rather build a huge house, or rather, a facility, where there is enough room for 40-50 people to stay around so that startups can come over and crush for a few weeks in the early phases of their development, and where individuals can come to launch their careers.

-A place where the startup culture of Silicon Valley meets the East, and the self-development meets business development.
+A place where the startup culture of Silicon Valley meets the East, and self-development meets business development.
 Some green place, where you’ve got anything that you need, including the garden, and the wood, a sports pitch, a sauna, a gym, a movie lounge, a catering.
 And, where you can focus on what you actually do.
 And, on the people around you.
 And, build, build, build new solutions.

 And, I see this house as the most chilled but at the same time, the most vibrant [private] house of all time.
 A house with glass walls and a lot of sunshine.
 And, people who want to do something with their lives, and build projects that kick ass (whatever that means).
 I gave this house the working name “The Evergreen” as I would like it to be green, both in terms of the surroundings and the functionalities.

 I actually wanted to be an architect as a kid; as a 14-year-old I learned how to create architectonic projects of buildings for one of the classes at school, and I was quite good at that.
-I was helping out by construction work when my parents were building a house in 1996.
-Plus, I did a lot of construction work around my own house in the recent years.
+I was helping out with construction work when my parents were building a house in 1996.
+Plus, I did a lot of construction work around my own house in recent years.
 It was a ruin when I bought it a few years ago.

-How To Build a Successful Accelerator
+How To Build a Successful Accelerator.

 To put it bluntly: I don’t know!
 Of course, you want to see other people’s success, but I think my priority would be to foster success without putting pressure on projects.
-If I had freedom to do it my way, I would do the following.
+If I had the freedom to do it my way, I would do the following.

 I’d choose the right projects proposed by people who think big and who know what they are doing (rather than just talking) and why they are doing it – so that they will make things happen.
-Then, I’d like for the attendees to forget about everyday stresses and enjoy the experience of working in a group on something they believe in, hand in hand with other startups in more of a hackathon-style rather than scrum-style fashion.
-After all, it’s always about finding the right people with ideas that hold water, and giving them the ground to grow.
+Then, I’d like for the attendees to forget about everyday stresses and enjoy the experience of working in a group on something they believe in, hand in hand with other startups in more of a Hackathon-style rather than scrum-style fashion.
+After all, it’s always about finding the right people with ideas that hold water and giving them the ground to grow.
 And sometimes, the best you can do is to let them do what they are best at.

 To support them.
-To invite smart people from various disciplines to help build projects, build brands and communities, and promote them (for this reason, a driving distance to a large city like Amsterdam and to the Schiphol airport would be a plus).
+To invite smart people from various disciplines to help build projects, build brands and communities, and promote them (for this reason, a driving distance to a large city like Amsterdam and to the Schiphol airport would be a plus)

 To start a Youtube channel shot/streamed from the very place.
-To show the progress and the teams – with their struggles, mutual support, wins, losses, laughter, tears.
+To show the progress and the teams – with their struggles, mutual support, wins, losses, laughter, and tears.
 To inspire other fresh founders overseas.

-Mum Will Always Be a Mum
+Mum Will Always Be a Mum.

 Of course, I didn’t hesitate to talk to my Mum about all this.
 She first yelled at me and said that I was outrageous, especially given my age.
 She laughed and scoffed at me.
 She asked, “Why aren’t you just normal?
 Why don’t you want to settle somewhere, establish a family, and just be happy?”
 I said, “I didn’t say I don’t want to.
-But I can only plan what I have influence on.”
+But I can only plan what I have an influence on.”
 I don’t have any influence on whether someone loves me or not.
 I can only influence how I live and what type of infrastructure I build around myself.